sobhankohanpour/python-mini-projects/README.md

 > Each project folder contains a **README.md** with instructions, requirements, and usage examples.

+### 📓 Running Notebook-Based Projects

+Some projects come with `.ipynb` notebooks instead of `.py` files.
+To run them:

+1. Open the notebook using **Jupyter Notebook**, **JupyterLab**, or **VS Code**.
+2. Install required dependencies listed in the project’s README.
+3. Execute the cells sequentially to reproduce the results.

+Alternatively, you can run the notebook online using **Google Colab** without local setup.

 ## 💡 Contribution

 Contributions are welcome!
 Feel free to: